What is Kinsta?

 There are several companies that provide cloud computing – Amazon, Microsoft, Digital Ocean and Google all offer these services.
 In fact, Kinsta relies on the services provided by Google, and you could (theoretically) use Google directly.

 While these services do provide the ability to scale on demand, managing them takes deep technical skill and knowledge.
 You pay for the number of servers you have running (most companies charge by the hour).
 It’s easy to accidentally leave too many servers running and get hit by an unexpected bill at the end of the month!

 Kinsta takes care of scaling your servers up and back down again and provides you with a simple interface.
-You don’t have to worry about calculating the price of the service – the monthly fee is the same regardless of how many cloud servers were activated to keep your site running – although they will charge you for extra bandwidth over the 50GB monthly allowance.
+You don’t have to worry about calculating the price of the service.
+The price you pay is completely dependent on the number of visitors.
+This keeps your costs predictable, and you can also plan future costs looking at your website growth.